Folk saint: Devotions

 As long as the spirits come through for their followers, devotees will return.
 Word of mouth spreads news of cures and good fortune, and particularly responsive spirits are likely to gain a large following.
-Not all remain popular, however.
+Not all remain popular however, as in the case of Cutubilla whose cult has long since died out.
 While official saints remain canonized regardless of their popularity, folk saints that lose their devotees through their failure to respond to petitions might fade from memory entirely.

+Many folk saints are venerated exclusively in private homes by their devotees.
+For some devotion merely consists in the veneration of images or statues and the dissemination of prints or holy cards with the saint's image.
+This is because a folk saint may not have a special public shrine of their own and they are not represented by the institutional Church.
+Instead devotees usually erect small altars in their houses decorated with images of the saint, candles, flowers and other items.
+They also place holy cards in their cars or in their pockets to express their devotion and through distributing holy cards.
+Imagery plays an essential part in the establishing of a folk saint's cult and the maintenance of that devotion.

 Relationship with the Catholic Church

 In areas where the Catholic Church has greater power, it maintains more control over the devotional lives of its members.
 Thus, in Europe, folk devotions that are encouraged by the Church are quickly institutionalized, while those that are discouraged usually die out or continue only at reduced levels.
 For similar reasons, folk saints are more often venerated in poor and marginalized communities than in affluent ones.
 Nor are folk saints found in shrines to the canonical saints, though the reverse is often true: it is not uncommon for a folk saint's shrine to be decorated with images of other folk saints as well as members of the official Catholic communion.
 Shrines in the home, too, frequently include official and unofficial saints together.
 Graziano explains: